Scotland

 Language

 Scotland is an English-speaking country, with virtually everyone in the country being fluent in the language.
 If you can speak half-decent English, then you can get by anywhere in the country without any difficulties.
 The Scottish accent is notorious for being difficult to understand, however, this hard-to-follow accent is only really found in Glasgow.
-In most of the country, you shouldn’t have much difficulty understanding people.

 In addition to English, there are a couple of minority languages in Scotland.
 The most widely spoken is Scots, which is similar to English, but also unique in its own way.
 Although not spoken by many, Gaelic is another minority language, and in the Highlands, you’ll likely see road signs in both English and Gaelic.